Hamza-Abdullah/bbc_challenge/README.md

 ## UI Design (Layout and Styling)

--   Follows, as closely as possible and where applicable, the foundation design guidelines set out in the [BBC GEL](https://www.bbc.co.uk/gel/guidelines/category/foundations)
+-   Follows, as closely as possible and where applicable, the foundation design guidelines set out in the [BBC GEL](https://www.bbc.co.uk/gel/guidelines/category/foundations) Guidelines
 -   Designed with a mobile-first approach

 -   Responsiveness